 The Bureau of Labor Statistics (BLS) splits welders up into different sections, but it doesn’t combine them under one category.
-That is because there are welders working in all sorts of fields.
-This can be misleading to those who are looking at job growth statistics for welding professions.
+That is because welders are working in all sorts of fields.
+This can be misleading to those who are looking at job growth statistics for welding professionals.

 Jobs that include welding positions are steelworkers, sheet metal workers, pipefitters and fabricators.
 Other areas where welders can work are construction, manufacturing, energy, and aerospace.
 Welding jobs in each of these industries are growing.
 When you look at the job growth in each of these sectors, you realize the potential of having a job in welding.

 2. Score an Easy Scholarship for a Welding Program

 To become a skilled welder, the first step is to find an accredited welding program.
 Most technical colleges will offer a welding program that includes an apprenticeship.